rednafi/pysanity/docs/guidelines.md

     ```
 ## Functional Paradigm & Lambda Expressions

 Some people claim that Python is, at least partly, a functional language.
 However, BFDL [disagrees](https://developers.slashdot.org/story/13/08/25/2115204/interviews-guido-van-rossum-answers-your-questions).
-Python wasn't designed as a functional language and simply having a few map, filter type functions does not make it a functional language.
+Python was not designed as a functional language and simply having a few map, filter type functions does not make it a functional language.

 * Limit your usage of anonymized `lambda` functions to a minimum.

-    **Why:** When error occurs in `lambda` expression, Python does not provide the function name in the traceback.
-Also, they are harder to read when the expression gets complicated.
+    **Why:** When error occurs in a `lambda` expression, Python does not provide the function's name in the traceback.
+Also, they are harder to read when the expressions get complicated.

     ```python
     # bad